PaddlePaddle/docs/docs/guides/01_paddle2.0_introduction/basic_concept/layer_and_model_en.md

 ### Add or modify a parameter to layer

 In certain scenario, we may need to add a parameter to a model.
-One example could be image style transfer task, where we use a parameter as input and update that input parameter along with the training process to finally obtain the style-transferred image.
+One example is image style transfer, where we use a parameter as input and update that input parameter along with the training process to finally obtain the style-transferred image.

 We can use the combination of ``create_parameter()`` and ``add_parameter()`` to create and add parameters to the model:

 ```python
 class Model(paddle.nn.Layer):

     def __init__(self):
         super(Model, self).__init__()
         img = self.create_parameter([1,3,256,256])
         self.add_parameter("img", img)
         self.flatten = paddle.nn.Flatten()

     def forward(self):
         y = self.flatten(self.img)
         return y